kimchisamurai/my-scripts/README.md

 # my little SA:MP scripts
-The things that interesting for me in SA:MP.
+The things that are interesting for me in SA:MP.